Femke Kok

-Femke Kok (/nl/; born 5 October 2000) is a Dutch speed skater who is specialized in the sprint distances.
+Femke Kok (/nl/; born 5 October 2000) is a Dutch speed skater who specializes in the sprint distances.
+At the 2026 Winter Olympics, she won a gold medal in the 500 metres event, setting a new Olympic record, and a silver medal in the 1000 metres event.

 Career

 Kok became junior world champion at the 2019 World Junior Speed Skating Championships in February 2019 in Baselga di Pinè, Italy.
 In December 2019 Kok finished third at the 500m at the Dutch Single Distance Championships which qualified her for the European and World Single Distances Speed Skating Championships.